GIGABOOST.AI

 What Are the 4 Example Investor Outreach Email Templates?

 Here are four high-performance formats modeled after real outreach campaigns that secured rounds in early 2026.
+Each template maps to a specific investor type and founder situation — matching the right format to the right context is as important as the copy itself.

 Subject: 32% MoM growth in [Sector] // [Company Name]